-I had an interesting call yesterday from a telemarketer (from a local Ottawa number) asking if I could donate $100 to the “Federal Government“, I politely said no (I suggested asking for money two weeks after Christmas might not be an optimal strategy).
-The interesting part was the young man who spoke to me had an accent that suggested he was from Newfoundland, and I almost commented, “Well done my son!
-I know you didn’t vote for the Tories and none of your family did, but if you can make money off them harassing me, good on ya!“, but I decided I better not.
+I had an exciting call yesterday from a telemarketer (from a local Ottawa number) asking if I could donate $100 to the “Federal Government.”.
+I politely said no (I suggested asking for the money two weeks after Christmas might not be an optimal strategy).
+The interesting part was the young man who spoke to me had an accent that suggested he was from Newfoundland.
+I almost commented, “Well done, my son!
+I know you didn’t vote for the Tories, and none of your family did, but if you can make money off them harassing me, good on ya!” but I decided I better not.

-The interesting observation for me, was that telemarketers in general really didn’t call much between Christmas and New Years, however, since January 3rd my house is under a full court press in terms of telemarketers calling all day long.
-Before someone makes a remark about getting on the alleged No Call list, save it for the Church, because I have told every one of these folks, “Don’t call me“, “Stop calling me!“, and finally, “This is bordering on harassment“, yet they do not go away.
-I checked my phone number with the Do Not Call list and my number is registered and it now expires from the list on 11-Jan-2017, but my guess is this not going to do much good.
+The interesting observation for me was that telemarketers, in general, didn’t call much between Christmas and New Year.
+However, since January 3rd, my house has been under full-court press regarding telemarketers calling all day long.
+Before someone remarks on getting on the alleged No Call list, save it for the Church, because I have told every one of these folks, “Don’t call me,” “Stop calling me!“, and finally, “This is bordering on harassment,” yet they do not go away.
+I checked my phone number with the Do Not Call list, and my number is registered, and it now expires from the list on 11-Jan-2017, but my guess is this is not going to do much good.

 The exemptions include telemarketing calls made by, or on behalf of: